JamesSettles/netsim/README.md

 When the edge is created, the wire will also be instantiated and started between the two nodes.
 The physical layer is the only layer instantiated at started prior to nodes being "powered on".

 #Configuring the Stack
 Network layers, other than the physical layer and application layer, are instantiated when a node is powered on.
 The bringUp() methods for each node are called from bottom to top: links, network, and transport.
 When powered down, the bringDown() methods for each node are called from top to bottom: transport, network, links.
+Physical, link, network, and transport layer instances that implement the Configurable interface will be handed their additional configuration string before bringUp() is called on any instance.
   - The "power-on" command powers on a specific node "power-on ALL" can be used to power on all of the nodes.
   - The "power-off" command powers off a specific node "power-off ALL" can be used to power off all of the nodes.